 Example: 2016 EK156

-For comets, a system is used that is different in detail, but is also based on the year.
+For comets, systems are used that are different in detail, but also based on the year.